hoodie/icalendar/README.md

 ## Contribution

-Any help in form of descriptive and friendly [issues](https://github.com/hoodie/icalendar-rs/issues) or comprehensive pull requests are welcome!
+Any help in form of descriptive and friendly [issues](https://github.com/hoodie/icalendar/issues) or comprehensive pull requests are welcome!

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in icalendar-rs by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in icalendar by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.